Birth Beyond the Basics: 10 Secrets for a More Comfortable Delivery | La Mirada Birth Photographer

 Having the birth of your baby documented can play a vital role in how well you are able to processes your whole labor and birth.
 More often than not, I am told by my mamas that they didn't even know about a lot of the things I was able to capture and document during their baby's birth, and that having the photographs have helped them feel empowered, have closure and helped with bonding with their new baby.

-Question for your doctor: Am I allowed to have a professionally trained birth photographer with me to help me process my birth experience?
+Question for your doctor: How do you feel about having a professionally trained birth photographer with me during the birth of my baby?
+I believe the photographs she is able to capture will help me process my birth experience.

 So, there you have it, mama.
 You're armed with some new information that will hopefully help you feel more confident and excited about your birth!
 And I've created a checklist for you to print out and take with you to your next appointment.